-If you’re not ready to give up on the enjoyment of the outdoors, consider bringing a patio heater into your life.
-A patio heater can make the good times last longer and bring some warmth to those crisp, cool evenings in your backyard or porch.
+If you’re not ready to give up on the enjoyment of the outdoors when the weather turns cooler, consider bringing a patio heater into your life.
+A patio heater can make the good times last longer and add some warmth to those crisp, cool evenings in your backyard or porch.

 Got it?
 Great.
 Now it’s a matter of figuring out what patio heater makes the most sense for your space.